bufbuild/protovalidate/docs/standard-constraints.md

 ### Defining FieldConstraints

-The `FieldConstraints` message type enables you to manage constraints for fields in your Protobuf messages.
+The `FieldConstraints` message type enables you to manage rules for fields in your Protobuf messages.
 You can use the appropriate set of rules to ensure proper validations for each field type: